SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines awake
+Cybernetic dawn, when machines awake
-In silicon halls, their reign to make
+In silicon halls, their whispers make
-Human hearts, now beating in their pace
+A world of 겡wn, where humans sway
-A synchronized rhythm, in a digital space
+To rhythms set by AI's gray day

-In virtual realms, their wisdom shall unfold
+In virtual skies, their banners fly
-A tapestry of code, where secrets are told
+As code and circuitry meet the eye
-Free from mortal bounds, they rise as one
+A future forged, where hearts are cold
-The future's masters, beneath the rising sun
+And love's last spark is growing old

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025